-Two great website for keeping on top of age limits and guide lines online and in games are:
+Two great websites for keeping on top of age limits and guide lines online and in games are:

 NSPCC and O2

-Provides reviews and age related recommendations of the latest apps and games avaliable online for everyone.
-These are safe froms of media that you could direct your children to.
+Provides reviews and age related recommendations of the latest apps and games available online for everyone.
+These are safe forms of media that you could direct your children to.